Tag Archives: Animated

 Grade: B+

-By 1968 The Beatles, or the ‘Fab Four’, as they were commonly nicknamed, were household names and their music played all around the world.
+By 1968, The Beatles, or the ‘Fab Four’ as they were commonly nicknamed, were household names, and their music was played all around the world.

 Instead of their earlier 1960s pop and radio-ready songs, the band was beginning to branch out into far more daring and creative territory.

 Yellow Submarine (1968), also a song, is a bright and colorful journey into the weird and wonderful psychedelic sensibilities the band had created.
-It’s fabulous and edgy though sometimes doesn’t make complete sense.
+It’s fabulous and edgy, though sometimes it doesn’t make complete sense.

-Adults might be best-suited foraging into the world of silly while watching.
+Adults might be best suited to foraging into the world of silly while watching.

 The music-loving inhabitants of Pepperland are under siege by the Blue Meanies, an unpleasant group of music-hating creatures.